credativ/plutono/docs/sources/best-practices/best-practices-for-managing-dashboards.md

 +++
-title = "Best practices for managing dashboards" description = "Best practices for managing dashboards in Grafana" weight = 200
+title = "Best practices for managing dashboards" description = "Best practices for managing dashboards in Plutono" weight = 200
 +++

 # Best practices for managing dashboards

-This page outlines some best practices to follow when managing Grafana dashboards.
+This page outlines some best practices to follow when managing Plutono dashboards.

 ## Before you begin